mchiapello/spreadsheet-ecology-lesson/_episodes/00-intro.md

 Authors:**Christie Bahlai**, **Aleksandra Pawlik**<br>

-Good data organization is the foundation of your research project.
+**Good data organization is the foundation of your research project**.

 Most researchers have data or do data entry in spreadsheets.
 Spreadsheet programs are very useful graphical interfaces for designing data tables and handling very basic data quality control functions.